C-Chads/tinygl/README.md

 GL_FLAT, causing the hello world triangle to look rather... wrong.
 Additionally, per vertex color is just cool.

+The whole library was filled with memory leaks and read-past-by-one type errors, and they have been corrected.

 ## Notorious bugs from the original that have been fixed

 * GLParam is a union of float, int, uint, and void* which is assumed to be 32 bit... but isn't on 64 bit systems